Cauterization for Hemorrhoid

 Note that Electrocauterization Involves Electric Current

 The current runs through the body.
-In order to let it flow, a grounding pad is actually attached to the patient.
+To let it flow, a grounding pad is attached to the patient.
 The fact that electric current needs to run through the body of patient limits the length of time that this treatment can be performed.

 Pros and Cons of Cauterization